Intensive one-on-one remedial Arabic tutoring for children struggling with language gaps.

 What Tutor Provides: Individualized success experiences rebuilding confidence.
 Pace adjusted to enable consistent achievement.
 Positive reinforcement restoring motivation.

-Sign 4: Preparing for Specific Event or Test
+Sign 4: Preparing for a Specific Event or Test

-The Situation: Your child needs accelerated Arabic progress for specific reason:
+The Situation: Your child needs accelerated Arabic progress for a specific reason: visiting Arab relatives soon, entering an Arabic school program, taking a placement test, or moving to an Arab country.

 Sign 5: Extended Absence Creating Gaps

-The Situation: Your child missed significant Arabic instruction due to:
+The Situation: Your child missed significant Arabic instruction due to illness, family travel, relocation, or schedule conflicts.

-What Tutor Provides: Intensive catch-up work filling specific gaps quickly so child can rejoin class successfully.
+What Tutor Provides: Intensive catch‑up work filling specific gaps quickly so the child can rejoin class successfully.

 Sign 6: Learning Differences Requiring Adaptation

-What Tutor Provides: Specialized techniques adapted to learning difference.
-Multi-sensory approaches.
+What Tutor Provides: Specialized techniques adapted to the learning difference.
+Multi‑sensory approaches.
 Extended processing time.
 Structured supports.
-Whatever the individual child needs.

 Sign 7: Advanced Student Needing Acceleration